fingoldin/vassilios_kaxiras_round1/README.md

 # SatireV Tech Comp Round 1

-This script takes a block of input text from a file and replaces most nouns with their short definitions from urban dictionary.
+This script takes a block of input text from a file and replaces most nouns with their short definitions from Urban Dictionary.

 ## Usage